 (b) continues to be unable to maintain himself

 Basically, if a man isn’t able to sustain himself, he has reasonable grounds to apply for the maintenance.
-Speak to our lawyers if you need more information about this.
+Speak to our good divorce lawyer if you need more information about this.

 The wife always gets half of the assets.